Seven Sonnets of Michelangelo

 Seven Sonnets of Michelangelo is a song cycle composed by Benjamin Britten (1913–76) for tenor voice and piano in 1940, and published as his Op.
-22. It was written for himself and his love and life-partner, the tenor Peter Pears (1910–86).
+22. It was written for himself and his life-partner, the tenor Peter Pears (1910–86).
 The manuscripts of the songs are dated between April and October 1940; but there is some evidence that the cycle had been contemplated, and even begun, as early as 1937.
 It consists of settings of seven sonnets, all love songs, by the Italian painter and poet Michelangelo (1475–1564), in the original language: